 - Graduate Assistants are considered full-time seminary students.
 As such, Graduate Assistants are not eligible for employee benefits but will be included in the employee discount offerings of the bookstore (usually 20 percent).

 - A period of two weeks (three weeks for 12-month GAs) will be guaranteed as an “unscheduled” work period to allow for time away from campus.

 - Good work is expected from a Graduate Assistant in their work assignment and in their seminary study.
 Graduate Assistants must maintain a 3.0 cumulative grade point average.
 If the work of a Graduate Assistant is unsatisfactory, the seminary may terminate the Graduate Assistantship at the end of any semester.

-- Graduate Assistants may not work outside their assigned duties nor may they work more than their assigned hours without prior approval from the Assistant to the President and the Dean of the Seminary.
+- Graduate Assistants may not work outside their assigned duties nor may they work more than their assigned hours without prior approval from the Office of Human Relations and the Dean of the Seminary.